Wednesday, November 19, 2025

 We did have another reason for visiting Gaia that day.
 On our previous trip to Porto we had purchased a bottle of vintage 1977 port wine.
 Not only was this a 35 year old classic vintage of a very nice wine, 1977 was also the year that Judy and I were married.
 Since port is a “fortified” wine, one can drink an open bottle for years.
 We decided to have a small glass of this delicious beverage every year on our anniversary.

 Alas, that wine is long gone so we needed to buy a replacement.
 A few months ago I emailed the Fonseca winery in Porto to make arrangements to pick up another bottle of the 1977 during our short stop there.
 She kindly responded that they did not have any wine that old and that the oldest one available was a 1985.
 When it dawned on me that this wine would actually be older than the one we originally bought, I asked her to set one aside for us.
-True to her word, on arrival at Fonseca, she was waiting with a smile a our precious souvenir of Porto.
+True to her word, on arrival at Fonseca, she was waiting with a smile and our precious souvenir of Porto.